ga4gh-beacon/beacon-v2/docs/security.md

 The Beacon uses a 3-tiered access model: `anonymous`, `registered`, and `controlled access`.

+!!!
+Important "Technical Notes"

+        For detailed information about the technical implementation of the different levels of security please see the [Framework](framework.md) documentation.

 ## Registered
 For a Beacon to respond to a query at the **registered** tier, the user must identify themselves to the Beacon, for example by using an [ELIXIR identity](https://elixir-europe.org/internal-projects/commissioned-services/identity-access).